Have you noted more people sneezing or reporting sinus problems this year? Health experts agree, you are definitely not alone.

 Have you been watching pollen levels?
 They have worsened in recent years and do not seem to be returning to previous lower levels.
 Scientists are studying the why, but an increase in pollution and weather patterns seem to be contributing.
 In addition, genetically modified foods, unwanted food additives, poor diet, and increasingly poor gut health may be lessening your inability to tolerate allergies.

-It's important to consider you may also be experiencing a combination of environmental allergies, food allergies, food or chemical sensitivities, food intolerances or other health imbalances.
+It's also important to consider you may also be experiencing a combination of environmental allergies, food allergies, food or chemical sensitivities, food intolerances or other health imbalances.

-Reduce refined flours, added sugars, fried foods, unhealthy oils, and other inflammatory foods especially during allergy season to avoid extra challenges to gut health.
+Reduce refined flours, added sugars, fried foods, unhealthy oils, and other inflammatory foods during allergy season to avoid extra challenges to gut health.

-Most people benefit from avoiding dairy products during allergy season.
+Many people benefit from avoiding dairy products during allergy season.

-Enjoy a cup of tea.
+Enjoy a cup of tea

-- Nettle tea contains quercetin, an antioxidant that helps reduce symptoms of allergies by helping to prevent immune
+• Nettle tea contains quercetin, an antioxidant that reduces symptoms of allergies by helping to prevent immune

 • Marshmallow tea is soothing and healing to our gastrointestinal tract.